tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/02_Process_raw_reads.md

 ## Aggregate QC data with **MultiQC**

 The tool **MultiQC** allows us to view our QC results from all samples side by sides, in order to check for consistency across replicates.
-It can use the **Raw Data** output from FastQC and generate plots for all modules
+It can use the **Raw Data** output from FastQC and generate plots for all modules.

 Steps to run:
 - In the **Tools** panel search bar, type **MultiQC**